tychonievich/graphics/md/text/nanite.md

 and that the vast majority of them not drawn because some ancestor is drawn.
 This assumption is justified because it is the goal of LOD: allow large scenes of very high-res geometry but only render as many triangles as there are pixels.
-Given a very large number of clusters, checking all of the clusters for appropriate level of detail, even in parallel, is inefficient.
+Given a very large number of clusters, checking all the clusters for appropriate level of detail, even in parallel, is inefficient.

 Enter "LOD culling".
 A cluster can be "LOD culled" if its parent's error is below threshold;